 I left everyone in the limo to get a reason.

 “At the risk of seeming rude, why are you here?”

 “We don’t anticipate there being much problem in Dallas.
 We’re only going so that Sookie can screen area pets.
 There aren’t any specific threats.”

 Wybert almost smiled.
 “Political.”
 Decades in America and their English wasn’t as sophisticated as the 3 year old in the limo.

 “Sophie-Ann is sending you two so that she seems supportive of King Milne’s church problems because she wants an ally just in case.”

 They both nodded.
 It made sense.
-I had to worry if there might be a better place for Sookie to be of if Sophie-Ann had just hitched her wagon to our plans.
+I had to worry if there might be a better place for Sookie to be if Sophie-Ann hadn’t just hitched her wagon to our plans.

 “No known trouble.”

 They shook their heads, but Wybert actually smiled.
 “Andre sent Quinn.”